Packet-Batch/PB-Common/README.md

             # NOTE - This is only supported for the standard version.
             usesocket: false

+            # If true, when using a cooked socket above, one socket/connection will be open per sequence.
+Otherwise, it will open a new connection/socket each time.
+            oneconnection: false

         # ICMP header options.
         icmp:
             # The code to use with the ICMP packet.